 Over the last decade, EFA International has evolved -- from a dozen HIV-affected youth meeting under the shade of a tree -- to a regional movement of empowered advocates who are giving way to an AIDS-free generation in Northern Cameroon.
 EFA International in Cameroon is transitioning to become an autonomous, country-led organization.
 In order for the independent EFA Cameroon to be solidly on its feet, we -- the International Board -- are launching this capital campaign.

+One in twenty Cameroonians are HIV-positive.
+In Northern Cameroon, illiteracy and poverty are further burdens.
+Pregnant mothers do not have the resources or knowledge to protect their babies from HIV.
 EFA Cameroon helps HIV-affected people by providing them with psychosocial support, referring them for medical care, and building their capacity to earn a livelihood.
 Its force of peer educators reach remote communities to educate them about HIV prevention and fight stigma.